Ultra-processed Foods: Trashing Health and The Planet

 Our world is facing a huge challenge: we need to create enough high-quality, diverse and nutritious food to feed a growing population – and do so within the boundaries of our planet.
 This means significantly reducing the environmental impact of the global food system.
-Below is information about how you can identify ultra processed foods containing palm oil and other harmful additives, in order to avoid them – for your own health and the health of the planet.
+Below is information about how you can identify ultra processed foods containing palm oil and other harmful ingredients in order to avoid them – for your own health and the health of the planet.
+Help the planet, animals and indigenous peoples – #BoycottPalmOil #Boycott4Wildlife

 PepsiCo